Novum Law recognised in prestigious Chambers & Partners Guide 2024

 The team at Novum Law are delighted to be once again recognised as one of the best personal injury law firms in the South West by the leading, independent legal...

-Sherwin (27) is originally from Bermuda and lives in Leeds with his partner, Latroya and their baby son who is just three months old.
-He has another young son, who lives in Bermuda with his former partner.
+A father of two young boys, Sherwin (28) was originally from Bermuda and lived in Leeds with his partner, La’Troya and their baby son (just eight months old).
+His other son lives in Bermuda with his former partner.

 A few days before the COVID-19 lockdown began on 23 March, Sherwin went to Leeds General Infirmary and the city’s St. James’ Hospital with chronic pain in his right leg, the right side of his buttock, and a hard lump in his rectum.
 Initially, he was referred to a sexual health clinic, but multiple blood tests confirmed he did not have a sexually transmitted disease.

 Another doctor then misdiagnosed his condition as prostatitis, in which the prostate gland becomes inflamed.
 But Sherwin instinctively knew the chronic pain he was suffering and the hard, golf ball-like lump in his rectum was not prostate-related.

 He was seen by three different urologists between April and May and repeatedly asked them for an MRI scan, but no one would scan him.
 Doctors continued to insist that his lump was either protruding tissue or a prostate problem and he was prescribed a four-week course of antibiotics.